March 12, 2026

 That shift reduces the number of steps between question and answer, and it removes many of the intermediaries that once shaped consumer research.

 Users are engaging with 13% fewer apps per month than they were ten months ago.
-At the same time, they’re spending 12% more time on their phones.
-A similar pattern appears on the web: the number of domains visited has risen modestly from 208 to 225 per person per month while average time spent has doubled.
+At the same time, they're spending 12% more time on their phones.
+A similar pattern appears on the web: the number of domains visited has risen modestly from 208 to 225 per person per month, while average time spent has doubled.
+This points to a concentration of digital behavior.
+People are going deeper into fewer environments instead of sampling large numbers of apps or websites.

 There is, however, an important nuance here.
-Users aren’t simply consolidating around the same dominant platforms.
-The biggest apps are not necessarily getting bigger.
-The top 25 apps’ share of total time has actually fallen, from 71% to 66%.
+Users aren't simply consolidating around the same dominant platforms.
+The biggest apps are not necessarily getting bigger: the top 25 apps' share of total time has actually fallen, from 71% to 66%.
 Engagement is deepening, but it is doing so across a broader set of destinations.

 For brands trying to influence the customer journey, this creates a different competitive environment.
 Winning attention increasingly requires relevance within the environments where users are already spending time.